Sys0MKNR/pkg-metadata/README.md

 # Rand info

 * wip
-* icons are pretty scuffed.
-The old ones are still in the exe and only the mainicon is set to the new one.
 * nodeVersion and the pkg target version have to be an exact match.
 Otherwise pkg may use a wrong node base binary.